-Whether you’re living in a densely populated city or simply trying to work out how to best use a small laundry room, finding a clothes drying rack can seem an impossible task.
-Why try to fit one in when you’re already working with a cramped space?
+Whether you’re living in a densely populated city or simply trying to work out how to best use a small laundry room, finding a clothes-drying rack can seem an impossible task.
+Why try to fit one in when you’re already working in a cramped space?

 Laundry drying racks are energy-efficient; they don’t need maintenance, either, and are the gentlest option for drying your clothes.
 While not ideal for every load of laundry, incorporating a laundry drying rack into your laundry room gives you a valuable tool.
 Be sure to consider your price range, the amount of work the rack will handle, and the kind of space you have available.

 How to Choose the Best Drying Rack for Small Spaces

 The first thing you need to consider is your budget.
 Lower-cost racks, while more affordable, tend to be made of cheaper plastic, making them less sturdy.
 The more expensive, however, the more attention gets paid to aesthetics on top of durability.
 Do you need something as low-cost as you can get?
 Do you need something that looks nice on top of being durable?